 The balance sheet reports a separate section for deferred inflows of resources.
 This financial statement element represents an acquisition of fund balance that applies to a future period and so will not be recognized as inflows of resources (revenue) until that time.
-The District has one type of item that qualifies for reporting in this category, the difference between property taxes receivable and the allowance for uncollectible taxes of \$108,525 which is unavailable for expenditure.
+The District has one type of item that qualifies for reporting in this category, unavailable revenue - property taxes.